 - Allows for independence when performing tests, enabling the company to perform thorough and stringent incline impact tests at its convenience.
 This also saves in testing times.

-An incline impact tester can work alongside other machines, as part of a set called innAmazon, to perform tests that certify that packages are safe as per official standards.
+An inclined impact tester can work alongside other machines, as part of a set called innAmazon, to perform tests that certify that packages are safe as per official standards.

 More specifically, this machine combination can perform procedures described in ISTA 6-Amazon.com-SIOC and ISTA 6-Amazon.com-Over-Boxing, which are required by Amazon to obtain the Frustration-Free Packaging program certification.

-This Safe Load set combines four machines that work alongside the incline impact tester:
+This Safe Load set combines four machines that work alongside the inclined impact tester:

 - The Clamp tester, which measures the protective capabilities of packages exposed to horizontal pressures and vertical motions during their automatic storage.